How to: Create a 3d buildings view in QGIS

 - If you don’t have QGIS on your computer, download and install the software from: https://qgis.org/

-- Extract and open the sample data folder and drag the file with the .shp extension into QGIS
+- Unzip the data if necessary and drag the json file into QGIS

 - For verification, please check if you see EPSG 32618 in the status bar at the bottom.
 If it is still EPSG 4326, the next steps will not work.

-- Now open Layer Properties.
-Do so by right-clicking on the layer 3db-US-Philadelphia in the layer list (left hand side) and choose Properties.
+- Now open Layer Properties .
+Do so by right-clicking on the newly added layer (in the list left hand side) and choose Properties.
 In the open window select 3D View and choose the Single Symbol option.

 - You now have a number of options to choose from.
 The most important is Extrusion.
 If you change the number in the corresponding field, all buildings will have the same height.
 If we want to see each building’s individual height, we need to tell QGIS to check the height property for each building and use this as an extrusion.
 We can do this by clicking on the symbol behind the Extrusion number and choosing field type height.
 Click on Apply in the bottom of the window and close it.